pagliares/bootstrap-hands-on/README.md

 - A third improvement is that almost all styles are set to inherit from their parents.
 This means that bootstrap is much easier to style.

 <strong>Bootstrap defaults</strong>:
 - Native sans-serif fonts
-  - Body background #fff
+- Body background: #fff
 - Box sizing: border-box

+- The problem of not using border-box as the default for box sizing (see box-sizing.html) is that the padding gets added to the size, so the box is actually 520 pixels, 500 plus 10 on each side.
+  - This is terrible, because normally when you say you want something to be 500 pixels wide, you actually expect it to be 500 pixels wide.
+- There's a lot of other modifications and reboot but these are probably the most important to note.